Impacts of Aggregation on Model Diversity and Consumer Utility: Incentivizing model replacement

-Again, we begin by showing a tension between winrate and consumer welfare.
-Specifically, we consider a pair of tasks, and show that for winrate, producers are always incentivized to improve on the \emph{same} task (Lemma \ref{lem:winpick}), but for optimizing for consumer welfare, they would always prefer to optimize \emph{different} tasks (Lemma \ref{lem:valuepick}).
+\textbf{Model producer actions optimizing different objectives: } Again, we will begin by analyzing how model producers would respond to different objectives (social welfare, winrate, and weighted winrate).
+Specifically, Theorem \ref{thrm:winvaluepick} considers a pair of tasks, and shows that for winrate, producers are always incentivized to improve on the \emph{same} task, but for optimizing for consumer welfare, they would always prefer to optimize \emph{different} tasks.
+While Theorem \ref{thrm:winvaluepick} shows how producers would make decisions between \emph{pairs} of tasks, this directly implies results about the total ordering over tasks: with winrate, producers would have identical orderings over tasks they choose to improve in, and for consumer welfare, producers would have exactly inverted orderings over tasks they choose to improve in.
 Note that this matches the pattern we saw in Section \ref{sec:incententry}: optimizing for winrate tends to incentivize homogenization, while optimizing for consumer welfare tends to lead to specialization.